 Once you've reached the screen for the right journal, it's necessary to scroll down a long way to see the information about different libraries, which looks like this:

 Please note that the online journals shown here will rarely be accessible.
-SUNCAT also does not tell you which of these libraries you can access: check the SIA other libraries in London webpage for this.
+SUNCAT also does not tell you which of these libraries you can access: check the SIA other libraries in London guide for this.